juhp/cabal-rpm/man/cabal-rpm.1.md

 If no *path-or-pkg* is specified, cabal-rpm looks for a .cabal file in the current directory.
 Otherwise, it will look for *path-or-pkg*.
 If the argument is a directory then it will look there for a .cabal file.
-If the argument is a path to .cabal file then it will use it.
+If the argument is a path to a .cabal or .tar.gz file then it will use it.
-Otherwise if there is no '/' in the argument then cabal-rpm will try to unpack the package into the current directory and use its .cabal file.
+Otherwise if there is no '/' in the argument and it does not exist then cabal-rpm will try to unpack the package and use its .cabal file.
+Cabal-rpm uses a temporary directory for unpackaging tarballs or packages.

 Cabal-rpm then parses the above specified .cabal file and uses it to generate a .spec file that can be built.